GrantCuster/garden/content/posts/2024-09-02-19-57-44-Artisty-and-AI-the-Model-Makers.md

 These were _fun_, I like to imagine a world of weird models put forward as art objects to explore.

-Does it seem like this is where things are headed thougn?
+Does it seem like this is where things are headed though?

 I haven't been thinking this way.
 I think because I've mainly been focused on using models in a programming context, where I'm looking for capabilities to fit into apps.